 - You have any prior felony conviction for which you served prison time and it has been less than five years since your release.

 - You are a state employee with a protective or restraining order in force against you.

 - You were convicted of domestic violence, whether a misdemeanor or felony, and it has been less than five years since you completed your sentence whether the sentence ranged from community service to prison.

 Whether you have been charged with a misdemeanor or felony firearm charge, you need the services of an experienced gun charge defense attorney who will aggressively fight for your freedom and be sure that all of your constitutional rights are protected.

 Call An Experienced Firearm & Gun Crime Defense Attorney

 You need someone who keeps up to date on the ever-changing Texas firearms laws.
 For example, a new law went into effect on January 1, 2016, with more changes to take place to the gun law statutes on August 1, 2016.

 If you are in the Fort Worth, Arlington, Mansfield, Tarrant County, Parker County, Johnson County, or Denton County area, you should contact the Hampton Law Firm now for a free consultation and to learn about your legal rights and options.
-Our gun charge lawyers know how to fight bogus charges and protect your freedom and reputation.
+Jeff Hampton has years of experience defending gun charges and will tirelessly work to resolve your case.